Links in this post may be affiliate links. Find out more here.

 Hosting is exactly as it sounds – your host will ‘hold’ your site and will make your blog available online.

-I have used HostGator from the get-go and have never had a problem.
-Their customer service is awesome, everything is well-organized, and my husband is able to make any customizations and updates within HostGator quickly and easily.
+I have used HostGator from the very beginning and have never had a problem.
+Their customer service is awesome, everything is well-organized, and my tech guy – er, my husband – is able to make any customizations and updates within HostGator quickly and easily.

 The cheapest plan – Hatchling – is perfect for beginners.
 Click the ‘Sign Up Now‘ button.